HosseinDvz/ReinforcementLearning-blocksWorld-/README.md

   - **Block B** is in position 2 (on the table)
   - **Block C** is placed on top of **Block A** (in position 1)

-The environment for this problem is set up using **Gymnasium**, a toolkit for developing and comparing RL algorithms.
+The environment for this problem is set up using **Gymnasium**, a toolkit for developing and comparing RL algorithms, and **Pygame** to display the blocks.
 I will provide instructions later on how to set up the environment for running this simulation.

 The **target configuration** represents the desired final state of the blocks, which the agent needs to achieve by taking a sequence of actions.